zhevron/Catalog/README.md

 You can install the addon from Curse using either the website or the Curse client.
 After the addon has been installed, you can open the browser by typing '/loot' or '/catalog' in the chat.
+The browser window can also be accessed by the interface menu in the bottom left of your screen as well as if you click escape and hit the Catalog button.

 ## I found a error in the loot tables.
 Now what?